leehmdev/gke-gitops-observability-lab/README.md

 # GKE GitOps + Observability Lab

-This repository demonstrates a practical GitOps-based Kubernetes deployment on Google Kubernetes Engine (GKE), combined with full observability using Prometheus and Grafana.
+This repository demonstrates a practical **GitOps-based Kubernetes deployment on Google Kubernetes Engine (GKE)**, combined with full **observability using Prometheus and Grafana**.

-The goal of this project is to showcase a clean and reproducible cloud-native workflow using industry-standard tools.
+It represents a clean, production-style setup using industry-standard tools and workflows.

 ---